Global Poverty-Full Report

 You can see our recommendations for Christians interested in pursuing policy changes here.

-(2) Shouldn’t we focus on transforming lives instead of temporary solutions?
+(2) Shouldn't we focus on transforming lives instead?

 In the past twenty years, with the publication of books like When Helping Hurts and Toxic Charity, Christians have started to look more seriously at the long-term effects of different kinds of charity.
 What happens when good intentions aren’t enough?
 When we leave, what will happen to the people we served?
 Are we setting people up to pursue their own success, or are we trapping them in cycles of dependence?